Last Update: Nov. 11, 2013

 - Place to lose bets: ON (These bets are found in Australia, so I'm not 100% sure on this one)

 - Lay: ON

-- Hard Ways: ON in Las Vegas.
-I hear they are OFF in Atlantic City, but consider that unconfirmed.
+- Hard Ways: ON in Las Vegas and OFF in Atlantic City.

 The rule of thumb is that if a seven would make the bet win on a come out roll then the bet is left on.
 If a seven would make the bet lose, it is turned off.
 The exception being the Hard Ways bets, which lose on a seven, but are still left on, at least in Las Vegas.